ToolJet/ToolJet/docs/versioned_docs/version-2.14.0/workflows/nodes.md

 <br/>

 ## Data Sources
-All the data sources that you have configured in ToolJet will be available in the workflow.
-You can use them to run complex queries on your database tables, connect with APIs, send emails and messages, etc.
+In the flow builder of ToolJet, all the data sources you've set up will appear as nodes.
+These nodes can be utilised to perform intricate queries on your data sources, establish connections with APIs, send emails and messages, and more.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/nodes/datasources-nodes.png" alt="Datasources and Other Services" />